 6 Luckiest Treasure Valley Stores to Buy Your Mega Millions Ticket

-The Mega Millions jackpot has risen to over $500 million for just the fifth time in history!
+The Mega Millions jackpot has just crossed the $1 billion mark!

-On Monday morning, the jackpot rose to $512 million with a cash payout of $303 million.
+This is serious money people!
+As of 1:29 p.m. on Friday, October 19, the Mega Millions jackpot is now sitting at $1 BILLION!
+That's the second largest lottery prize of ALL time!
+(The cash pay out is $565 million.
+Gotta love taxes.)
 Because the game is played nationwide your odds of winning aren't as good as winning some money on an Idaho lottery scratch ticket...but I can guarantee you WON'T win if you don't even bother to pick-up a Mega Millions ticket!
 The question is where are you going to buy that ticket?

 Idaho's got a pretty great record of producing big jackpot winners, but are some lotto retailers luckier than others?
 It sure appears that way!
 According to the Idaho Lottery's blog, these are the luckiest retailers in our area.

 After our LITE-FM Office Pool won $4 on the huge Powerball jackpot on a ticket I bought at the #1 store on this list, I'm a firm believer that it really is a lucky location.
 Up until that point I hadn't won squat on the multi-state games!